 Read more on child support guidelines here.

-If you or someone you know is going through a separation or divorce and has questions related to child support, the best thing to do is seek professional legal advice first.
+If you or someone you know is going through a separation or divorce in Pennsylvania and has questions related to child support, the best thing to do is seek professional legal advice first.
 Don’t delay having this conversation!